-Our Board of Directors held seven meetings in 2022.
-With the exception of one director who was unable to attend one special meeting, each director participated in all of our Board meetings in 2022.
-In addition, all directors on the Board during 2022 attended more than 75 percent of the total Board and committee meetings to which they were assigned.
+Our Board of Directors held seven meetings in 2023.
+All directors on the Board during 2023 attended more than 75 percent of the total Board and committee meetings to which they were assigned.

 Our Board has not implemented a formal policy regarding director attendance at the Annual Meeting of Shareholders, but encourages all directors to attend.
-All of our directors attended the 2022 Annual Meeting of Shareholders.
+All of our directors attended the 2023 Annual Meeting of Shareholders.